cs-fullstack-2020-spring/reflection-journal-project-phase-1-MaryHooker/README.md

 # Reflections Journal Project - Phase 1 (HTML/CSS/JavaScript)
+#### Nice styling!
+Looks like you were pretty close.
+Check out my solution in the gist and my comments in your JS file.
 > Please jump to the bottom of this README file for general information and project guidelines

 ## Phase 1: Design and Layout, JavaScript Reflection Objects